 So I hope that gives you a good idea of what it’s like to ride the Pescadito with the HST200.

 Now I wanna go over some noteworthy things about this board.
-If there are any specifics I left out, drop a comment and I’ll do my best to help you out.

 The deck is super wide – the widest surfskate I’ve ever rode in my life.
 That’s what Hamboards is pretty much all about though – their signature is approaching their surfskates with similar sizes to actual surfboards.
 Like they even have one that’s 6.5 feet, which for a longboard skateboard is massive.